Skip to main content

 Fallback treatments are applicable in the following scenarios:

-• The SDK cannot connect to Harness services (for example, network failure or missing attributes)
+• The SDK cannot connect to Harness services (for example, due to network failure or missing attributes)

 How fallback treatments differ from control treatment